oguzhaaan/02-Kiruna-Explorer/Retrospective/Retrospective 3.md

   Additionally, addressing the issues identified by SonarCloud should have been prioritized at the beginning of the sprint.
 Tackling these changes early would have allowed the rest of the sprint to focus on feature implementation, ensuring that no team member was blocked by dependencies.
 Underestimating the effort required for these adjustments also revealed the need for more accurate planning and prioritization to prevent similar bottlenecks in the future.

-  Even if it was a very diffcult sprint with all the changes to be done and the new features to implement, we still managed to achieve our goals.
+  Even if it was a very difficult sprint with all the changes to be done and the new features to implement, we still managed to achieve our goals.

 - Which improvement goals set in the previous retrospective were you able to achieve?